waleedahmad98/steam-sda-project/README.md

 # Steam SDA Project
-A Steam replica software designed to manage a library of game as a project for Software Design &amp; Analysis course.
+A Steam replica software designed to manage a library of games as a project for Software Design &amp; Analysis course.

 ### Roles
 * **Waleed Ahmad (18L-1282)**